 Types of Bonuses, Promotions & Offers

-With such a wide variety of different promotions on offer among different bookmakers, sometimes it can be difficult to get your head around what they all mean.
+With such a wide variety of different betting promotions on offer among different bookmakers, sometimes it can be difficult to get your head around what they all mean.
 It is, however, important to make the distinction between the various available promotions, because not all of them are made equal – in fact far from it.
 While some bonuses can be particularly useful and if used smartly can be of great benefit to the customer, others don’t offer nearly as much as they might seem to.
 For example, some bookmakers may offer you an early payout on a certain market in the event that the team you’ve bet on fulfils some predetermined metric, which might sound great in theory until you realise that in reality, that early payout will only ever really be fulfilled if your bet is going to get up regardless.
 It’s for that reason that it’s important to understand exactly what it is that a promotion is offering and how beneficial it can be to you, and to help you out we’ve created a list of some of the most common types of bonuses, promotions and betting offers.

 ✔️ Welcome bonus

 This was for a long time one of the most common types of betting sites bonuses, and one which is offered by many if not most betting sites.
 The way it works is simple, though the specifics of it can vary quite a lot between different bookmakers.
 Often it will simply be in the form of a bonus bet credited to your account when you make an initial deposit, or even when you just sign up – typically this won’t be a huge amount, but you might be able to squeeze a $10 bonus bet out of some bookies for example.
-However, the Australian government has relatively recently put a halt to the bookies’ ability to provide these bonuses in an attempt to crack down on promotions being used as an inducement to get potential customers to sign up, so this is not a bonus type you’ll likely come across for the time being.
+However, the Australian government has relatively recently put a halt to the bookies’ ability to provide these bonuses in an attempt to crack down on betting promotions Australia being used as an inducement to get potential customers to sign up, so this is not a bonus type you’ll likely come across for the time being.

 ✔️ First deposit bonus